 FAQs

-WHAT WILL BE THE FORMAT OF THE 2025 SPRING SEMESTER?
+WHAT WILL BE THE FORMAT OF THE 2026 SPRING SEMESTER?

 Fellows will stay at their home universities and take classes for credit on campus as they would during a regular semester.
 We will meet together in person three times throughout the semester for a weekend-long conference.
-The conferences will tentatively take place on the following dates (please note that these dates and locations are subject to change):
+The conferences will tentatively take place on the following dates (please note that these dates are subject to change):

-- Thursday, January 2 - Sunday, January 5, in Florida
+- Thursday, January 8 - Monday, January 12

 We will cover your travel expenses as well as your room and board for the weekend conferences and the trip.

-In between the conferences, fellows will participate in distance learning (up to 2 hours per week) as well as a full-day of Zoom learning on Sunday, March 2nd.
+In between the conferences, fellows will participate in distance learning (up to 2 hours per week) as well as a full-day of Zoom learning on Sunday, March 15th.

 Fellows will also run an Israel education program on their campuses during the spring semester as part of the fellowship.